-6. Impacts on Water Resources and Water Quality
+2. Impacts on Water Resources and Water Quality

-129. There are no water sources / coastline in an around Hulhumalé subproject site;

-.
-Any impacts to water quality and resources, will occur during peak construction stage and these will be temporary and localized at the work site will be in terms of increased turbidity, run-off of construction related wastewater and sewage discharge and contamination in case of improper handling of polluting materials.
+130. There are no water sources / coastline in an around Hithadhoo subproject site.
+Any impacts to water quality and resources, if any, will occur during peak construction stage and these will be temporary and localized at the work site will be in terms of increased turbidity, run-off of construction related wastewater and sewage discharge and contamination in case of improper handling of polluting materials.
 Most of the construction activities will take place in the dry season.
+The groundwater well within the project site will be conserved in current state and a buffer of at least 5 to 10 m will be established from the building foundation.
 The work site will be provided with temporary sanitation facilities for workers, construction wastewater management plan will be implemented by the contractor and a temporary secured area will be established for storage of materials that is sited away from direct sunlight.
-Moreover, the building site will be designed to
+Moreover, the building site will be designed to define and strength the natural drainage pattern.
+The potential adverse impacts on water quality and resources during construction stage will be mitigated by the following measures as set out in the EMP.